 Intrepid's Local Operator: +49 8024 4679 540

-Please note that we will store our bags at the railway station in Milan while exploring town.
-There is a limit of one bag per person for the lockers, so please make sure you pack accordingly.
-Please also note that you'll have to carry your own luggage on and off the trains, and up and down stairs at train stations and at hotels, so make sure it doesn’t exceed our weight and size recommendations.
+Please note that we will store our bags at the railway station in Milan while exploring the town.
+There is a limit of one bag per person for the lockers, so please pack accordingly.
+Please also note that you'll have to carry your own luggage on and off the trains and up and down stairs at train stations and at hotels, so make sure it doesn’t exceed our weight and size recommendations.
 You can find this information in the 'What to Take' section of the Essential Trip Information.
-You may want to consider taking a backpack rather than a wheelie bag, however this is up to your personal preference and what you feel more comfortable with.
+You may want to consider taking a backpack rather than a wheelie bag.
+However, this depends on your preference and what you feel more comfortable with.

 Don’t let the heat keep you from exploring the world!
-Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
+Summer temperatures can be extreme in many regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
-Many hotel rooms in Europe are not equipped with air-conditioning.
-Please carefully consider the time of the year you wish to travel and your suitability to that season.
+Many hotel rooms in Europe are not equipped with air conditioning.
+Please carefully consider the time of the year you wish to travel and your suitability for that season.

-Hotel rooms in Europe can seem rather small by American or Australian standards and often don't have double beds, but rather two single beds that can be pushed together.
-Please also note that often hotels offer shared bathrooms rather than ensuite facilities.
+Hotel rooms in Europe can seem rather small by American or Australian standards.
+They often don't have double beds but two single beds that can be pushed together.
+Please also note that hotels often offer shared bathrooms rather than ensuite facilities.

-On this trip you must pack as lightly as possible because you will be expected to carry your own bag and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15kg / 33lb.
+On this trip, you must pack as lightly as possible because you will be expected to carry your own bag, and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15 kg (33 lb).
 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
-Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps to accommodate the cobbled streets, uneven surfaces, stairs and steps you are likely to encounter while carrying your luggage.
-You'll also need a day pack/bag to carry water and a camera etc for day trips.
+Smaller bags or backpacks with wheels are convenient, although we recommend that your bag has to carry straps to accommodate the cobbled streets, uneven surfaces, stairs, and steps you are likely to encounter while carrying your luggage.
+You'll also need a day pack/bag.

-Take to the Tuscan countryside and cycle along the Serchio River in Lucca, working up an appetite for the region’s delicious local food and renowned wines., Spend a free day exploring the beautiful villages, estates and gardens dotted around Lake Como, criss-crossing the lake by ferry, and consider exploring the grounds of Bellagio's grand Villa Melzi., Head with your local leader to a quaint rural village in the heart of Piedmonte to sample world-class local wines from unique grapes grown only in this region – salute!, Test yourself on the hilly trails of the Cinque Terre, stopping by the picturesque pastel colour villages of Riomaggiore, Manarola and Vernazza.
-If you get tired, just jump on the train for the rest of your day!, Italy’s iconic Rome, Florence and Venice are a haven of renaissance architecture and historic sights.
+Take to the Tuscan countryside and cycle along the Serchio River in Lucca, working up an appetite for the region’s delicious local food and renowned wines., Spend a free day exploring the beautiful villages, estates and gardens dotted around Lake Como, crisscrossing the lake by ferry.
+Then, consider exploring the grounds of Bellagio's grand Villa Melzi., Head out with your local leader to a rural village in the heart of Piedmonte to sample world-class local wines from unique grapes grown only in this region – salute!, Test yourself on the hilly trails of the Cinque Terre, stopping by the pastel coloured villages of Riomaggiore, Manarola and Vernazza.
+If you get tired, just jump on the train for the rest of your day!, Explore Italy’s iconic Rome, Florence and Venice – all havens of renaissance architecture and historic sights.
 With plenty of time to discover at your own pace, you have the power to decide what you’d like to see.

 All Intrepid group trips in Europe are accompanied by one of our local European group leaders. ’Local’ in this context means a leader who is European or lives in Europe.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.
 Your leader takes care of logistics, will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious and social aspects.